tigerbeetle/tigerbeetle/src/clients/java/README.md

 // Submit the batch and returns immediately CompletableFuture<CreateTransferResultBatch> request = client.createTransfersAsync(transfers);

-// Register something on the application's side while tigerbeetle is processing
+// Register something on the application's side while TigerBeetle is processing
 // UPDATE MyCustomer ...

 // Gets the reply